Snehitha836/Personalized-Offer-Recommendation-Amex-Campus-Challenge-/README.md

 Personalized Offer Recommendation Engine
 American Express Campus Challenge 2025

- Project Overview
+ Project Overview:

 This repository contains the winning approach developed for the American Express Campus Challenge 2025.
 The goal was to build a robust recommendation system that predicts and ranks the most relevant credit card offers for users, optimizing for engagement and conversion.
 Our solution focuses on three core pillars: Advanced NLP-based feature engineering, Adversarial Validation to mitigate severe data drift, and a Stacked Ensemble of gradient-boosted rankers.

- Key Highlights
+ Key Highlights:

-Ensemble Strategy: A stacked architecture using XGBoost, LightGBM, and CatBoost meta-tuned with Logistic Regression.
+1.Ensemble Strategy: A stacked architecture using XGBoost, LightGBM, and CatBoost meta-tuned with Logistic Regression.
 Drift Mitigation: Utilized Adversarial Validation (AUC > 0.7) to identify and remove 45+ high-drift features, ensuring leaderboard stability.

-NLP Pipeline: Transformed offer descriptions using SentenceTransformer (384D) reduced via PCA (32D) to capture semantic user-offer relevance.
+2.NLP Pipeline: Transformed offer descriptions using SentenceTransformer (384D) reduced via PCA (32D) to capture semantic user-offer relevance.

-Ranking Optimization: Optimized directly for MAP@7 (Mean Average Precision) using LambdaRank and NDCG-based objectives.
+3.Ranking Optimization: Optimized directly for MAP@7 (Mean Average Precision) using LambdaRank and NDCG-based objectives.
  Data Pipeline & Feature Engineering

-1. Data Cleaning & Preprocessing
+ Data Cleaning & Preprocessing
 Handling Sparsity: Removed 26 columns with >90% missing values.
 Zero Variance: Eliminated 59 columns with no predictive signal (Standard Deviation = 0).
 Normalization: Applied log1p transformation to skewed numeric features to ensure distribution symmetry.